antrea-io/antrea/docs/network-flow-visibility.md

       FlowExporter: true

     # Provide the IPFIX collector address as a string with format <HOST>:[<PORT>][:<PROTO>].
-    # HOST can either be the DNS name or the IP of the Flow Collector.
+    # HOST can either be the DNS name, IP, or Service name of the Flow Collector.
+If
+    # using an IP, it can be either IPv4 or IPv6.
+However, IPv6 address should be
+    # wrapped with [].
+When the collector is running in-cluster as a Service, set
+    # <HOST> to <Service namespace>/<Service name>.
 For example,
-    # "flow-aggregator.flow-aggregator.svc" can be provided as a DNS name to connect
+    # "flow-aggregator/flow-aggregator" can be provided to connect to the Antrea
-    # to the Antrea Flow Aggregator Service.
-If IP, it can be either IPv4 or IPv6.
+    # Flow Aggregator Service.
-    # However, IPv6 address should be wrapped with [].
     # If PORT is empty, we default to 4739, the standard IPFIX port.
     # If no PROTO is given, we consider "tls" as default.
 We support "tls", "tcp" and
     # "udp" protocols. "tls" is used for securing communication between flow exporter and
     # flow aggregator.
-    #flowCollectorAddr: "flow-aggregator.flow-aggregator.svc:4739:tls"
+    #flowCollectorAddr: "flow-aggregator/flow-aggregator:4739:tls"

     # Provide flow poll interval as a duration string.
 This determines how often the
     # flow exporter dumps connections from the conntrack module.
 Flow poll interval